vipulnaik/diet-exercise-health/events/2026/2026-exercise-tracker.md

 general fatigue, I did reduced at-home jogging (for about 14 minutes compared to the usual 30+ minutes) and skipped strength exercises.
 The indoor temperature was about 82 degrees Fahrenheit.

+## 2026-06-13: skipped all exercises

+On Saturday 2026-06-13, I skipped all exercises due to a long day job work session to bring a lengthy project to a logical point.
+While I could in theory have fitted in exercises, these would have gotten in the way of readjusting my sleep schedule to earlier after a lot of disruption in the past few days wrought directly and indirectly by the project.